Javisel/EnchantedWolves/README.md

 # EnchantedWolves
- A minecraft mod taht adds enchanted wolf collars
+ A minecraft mod that adds enchanted wolf collars